-Leverages biotechnology, a diverse germ-plasm base and other advanced cultivation techniques to produce top quality high-yielding disease-resistant oil palm seeds and planting materials.
-For sugar, we have an extensive selection process for new cane varieties, which then undergo a rigorous five-year selection programme before the new commercial varieties are identified.
+Leverages biotechnology, a diverse germ-plasm base and other advanced cultivation techniques to produce top quality high-yielding varieties, disease-resistant and drought-tolerant oil palm seeds and planting materials under ongoing crossbreeding programmes at SumBio and PT SAIN.

 Involves soil surveys and analyses, and hydrology studies to improve soil fertility and drainage.